 - These guidelines have to rely on the current evidence base for prescription opioid safety, which includes studies with multiple internal and external validity‐related limitations.

-- [Or in other words, there is insufficient data on the use of opiates in treating chronic pain for drawing conclusions on long term risks and benefits].
+- [Or in other words, there is insufficient data on the use of opiates in treating chronic pain for concluding long term risks and benefits].

-- Utilization of “big data” resources, superior computing power, and employment of advanced epidemiological and statistical methods is needed to strengthen the opioid safety evidence base.
+- Utilization of “big data” resources, superior computing power, and employment of advanced epidemiological and statistical methods are needed to strengthen the opioid safety evidence base.

 Despite resolute efforts by policy makers, public health and law enforcement to stem the opioid overdose epidemic, efforts have failed.
 And while prescription overdose deaths have declined, overall opiate overdose deaths continue to rise, with heroin and illicitly manufactured fentanyl as the leading causes.

 The CDC guidelines had swift uptake with state licensing boards adopting them as the standard of care.
 The guidelines are one of the most prominent initiatives by a federal agency and have strong potential for limiting opioid prescribing while maintaining appropriate pain management.
 However, the guidelines have been subject to criticism. , , .
 Notably, it has been argued that the guidelines are based on limited evidence,, , also acknowledged in the guidelines themselves (grade 3 and 4 evidence).
 Additionally, the majority of studies cited in the guidelines are limited to the association between opioid prescribing with overdose deaths.